Field Mapping & Required Fields

 Here you have four choices: a field in your form, a formula or text, a lookup result, or the ID of an object above.

-• A field in your form the default selection, so if that's where the value should come from, simply select the form field from the list.
+• A field in your form is the default selection, so if that's where the value should come from, select the form field from the list.

 • Use the formula or text option if you have a formula that you'll use for the value, or if you want to submit a static value (for example, if you always want to use a certain Owner ID).